robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Public logging API
 ''''''''''''''''''

-Robot Framework 2.6 has a new Python based logging API for writing messages to the log file and to the console.
+Robot Framework has a Python based logging API for writing messages to the log file and to the console.
 Test libraries can use this API like `logger.info('My message')` instead of logging through the standard output like `print '*INFO* My message'`.
 In